ibm-cloud-docs/monitoring/agent/change_kube_agent.md

 {{site.data.keyword.mon_short}} supports event integrations with Kubernetes. {site.data.keyword.mon_short}} agents automatically discover these services and collect event data from them.
 You can edit the agent config file to change its default behavior, and include or exclude event data.

 By default, only a limited set of events is collected.
-For more information about the events that are collected by default, see [Kubernetes events](https://docs.sysdig.com/en/event-types.html){: external}.
+For more information about the events that are collected by default, see [Event Types](https://docs.sysdig.com/en/docs/sysdig-monitor/events/event-types/){: external}.

 To add or remove events, you must customize the *sysdig-agent-configmap.yaml* file and specify what events to include and which ones to filter out. **Note:** An entry in a section in *sysdig-agent-configmap.yaml* overrides the entire section in the default configuration.
 {: tip}